-There will need to be movement of materials and staff to and from the site throughout the construction period.
-A construction traffic management plan has been developed.
-We will work with local communities, contractors and, suppliers to minimise road congestion where possible particularly during peak times.
-Major materials for the jetty such as piles and prefabricated decking will be delivered by sea.
+The movement of materials and staff to and from the site throughout the construction period will continue during this time.
+We will continue to use the construction traffic management plan work with local communities, contractors and, suppliers to minimise road congestion where possible particularly during peak times.
 Materials for the new site wide fire main and pipework etc. for the jetty will be delivered via Torpoint.

 As an operational COMAH site, naval asset and construction site, we have a legal and moral obligation to ensure safety and security is maintained at all times.